sib-swiss/NGS-introduction-training/docs/day2/igv_visualisation.md

   <img src="../../assets/images/per_base.png" width="300"/>
 </figure>

 **Exercise:** What is the sequence coverage for that base?
-And the percentage C?
+And the percentage T?

 ??? done "Answer"
     The coverage is 62, and 25 reads (40%) T.